nrfconnect/sdk-nrf/scripts/uart_terminal/README.rst

 After running the script, it will list all available COM ports for each connected development kit and open a terminal connection window for the desired VCOM port.

-For example, in a Windows environment, if you have three DKs connected, the scritp output might appear as:
+For example, in a Windows environment, if you have three DKs connected, the script output might appear as:

 .. code-block:: console

    Configure and open terminal(s)

        ID        Port
     960385074    COM28
    1050166277    COM16
     960390887    COM18

    Script finished

 Using the default settings, the script will open a terminal window for each port listed.